 Thank you for supporting the humanities across the country and here in New Hampshire through the National Endowment for the Humanities!

-Recent articles about the current threats to NEH funding:
+Articles related to the 2017 threats to NEH funding:

 Washington Post: Trump budget cuts NEA and NEH

 National Endowment for the Humanities: Chairman's Statement on Proposed NEH Elimination

 New York Times: Killing a Program That Brings History to Life

 Washington Post: Cutting an Institution That Helps Fix Divisions